 Methods are aliases for a REXX program and a set of parameters.
-For Notification Manager to notify someone, it must use REXX programs that actually know how to communicate with the outside world.
-For example, the NMVOICE program knows how to send speech over a phone line and accept DTMF input, and the NMPAGE program knows how to send a page to a TAP-compliant paging service.
+For Notification Manager to notify someone, it must use the REXX programs that actually know how to communicate with the outside world.
+For example, the NMVOICE program knows how to send speech over a phone line and accept DTMF input.
+Also the NMPAGE program knows how to send a page to a TAP-compliant paging service.

-CA provides you with a starter set of the following REXX programs to use when creating your methods:
+We provide you with a starter set of the following REXX programs to use when creating your methods:

-- NMPAGE, which allows you to issue TAP-compliant alphanumeric and numeric pages through CA Automation Point's notification services - NMTAP, which allows you to issue TAP-compliant alphanumeric and numeric pages without the use of CA Automation Point's notification services.
-The NMTAP REXX program can therefore be user customized to interface with paging services that are not fully TAP-compliant. - NMPAGE2WAY, which allows you to issue a page request and receive a response to this page request using a paging service that supports either the SNPP protocol or the WCTP protocol - NMMAILPG, which allows you to issue a page using the local email system - NMMAIL, which allows you to notify a person or group using the local email system - NMSPEAK, which allows you to perform speech notification using the TCP/IP network - NMVOICE, which allows you to perform voice notification - NMNETSND, which allows you to perform NET SEND notifications from one workstation to another using the TCP/IP network
+- NMPAGE, allows you to issue TAP-compliant alphanumeric and numeric pages through CA Automation Point's notification services. - NMTAP, allows you to issue TAP-compliant alphanumeric and numeric pages without the use of CA Automation Point's notification services.
+The NMTAP REXX program can therefore be user customized to interface with paging services that are not fully TAP-compliant. - NMPAGE2WAY, allows you to issue a page request and receive a response to this page request using a paging service that supports the SNPP protocol or the WCTP protocol. - NMMAILPG, allows you to issue a page using the local email system. - NMMAILSMS, allows you to issue a Short Message Service (SMS) text message using the local email system. - NMMAIL, allows you to notify a person or group using the local email system. - NMSPEAK, allows you to perform a speech notification using the TCP/IP network. - NMVOICE, allows you to perform a voice notification. - NMNETSND, allows you to perform a NET SEND notification from one workstation to another using the TCP/IP network.